stanley-gu/standardsCh/chapter.md

 # Applications

-This section will provide an overview for some of the different techniques and applications that are used on models in systems biology.
+This section will provide an overview for some of the different computational techniques and applications that are used with quantitative models in systems biology.

 ## Model Analysis